Jack Frost Mushroom Strain

-Jack Frost Mushrooms are the Product of a Rare Psilocybe Cubensis Cross Strain
+Jack Frost Mushrooms are the Product of a Rare Cubensis Cross Strain

 Jack Frost cubensis is the result of cross breeding.
-The fungi is a hybridization with parentage from the Albino Penis Envy magic mushroom and the True Albino Teacher psychedelic mushroom; these albino strains are known for being pale in appearance at maturity and for having an extremely high psilocybin content.
+The fungi is a hybridization with parentage from the Albino Penis Envy mushroom and the True Albino Teacher special mushroom; these albino strains are known for being pale in appearance at maturity and for having an extremely high content.

-The Jack Frost shroom, if discovered in the wild, would take on their best aspects—a brilliant pale flesh packed with psilocybin.
+The Jack Frost shroom, if discovered in the wild, would take on their best aspects—a brilliant pale flesh.
 That’s why this cross strain appears to be so blue.
-As regular readers and well-informed mycologists likely already know, when psilocybin is exposed to oxygen, it undergoes a chemical reaction that makes the compound turn blue.
-Now, if you’ve seen the gills of Jack Frost cubensis, you’ll know that to appear blue requires a very large amount of psilocybin indeed.
+As regular readers and well-informed mycologists likely already know, when a mushroom is exposed to oxygen, it undergoes a chemical reaction that makes the compound turn blue.

 Jack Frost Spores

-Like all spores from the Psilocybe cubensis species, Jack Frost spores do not contain psilocybin and are for research purposes only.
+Like all spores from the cubensis species, Jack Frost spores are for research purposes only.
 Amateur microscopists should consider Jack Frost to study for hybridization.
 If you’re an amateur microscopist interested in studying mushroom spore cross-strains which are the result of cross breeding these spores are a fine choice.